 “Adam is the best punter that I’ve ever been around in 35 years.
 That’s a pretty big statement.
 I’ve been around a lot of them.”

-Now, the job of a head coach is to hype up his players before the season.
-However, when you flip on the tape, it’s easy to see why the field-flipping Australian is the talk of the town.
-Korsak might not have the highest career punt average in the nation (43.9 YPP), but he’s insanely consistent.
+When you flip on the tape, it’s easy to see why the field-flipping Australian is the talk of the town.
+Korsak might not have the highest career-punt average in the nation (43.9 YPP), but he’s insanely consistent.

-Honorable mention for the top punters in the 2023 NFL Draft
+Honorable Mention for the Top Punters in the 2023 NFL Draft

 - Lou Hedley, Miami (FL)